 Anthony said in an interview in 1896: "I think [the bicycle] has done more to emancipate women than anything else in the world."

-DEATH: Susan B. Anthony passed away on March 13, 1906, in Rochester, New York, at the age of 86, sadly, fourteen years before the 19th Amendment granting women's suffrage was ratified.
+DEATH: Susan B. Anthony passed away on March 13, 1906, at the age of 86, sadly, fourteen years before the 19th Amendment granting women's suffrage was ratified.
+She died at forty minutes past midnight, from heart failure and pneumonia in her own bed on the second floor of her home, where she had lived for 40 years.
+(3)

 APPEARANCES IN MEDIA: Anthony's life has been depicted in numerous books, documentaries, and films, honoring her contributions to the women's suffrage movement.
 In 1999, Ken Burns and others produced the television documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton & Susan B. Anthony.